Agentic DevOps in the Autonomous Cloud

 From Read-Only to Execution-Ready AI

-Traditional vs. Agentic paradigm shift (Gartner, 2025) | Read-only to execution-ready adoption (McKinsey, 2025)
+Traditional vs. agentic shift (Gartner, 2025) | Read-only to execution-ready adoption (McKinsey, 2025)

 Traditional vs Agentic AIOps Workflow